 Best Deaf Awareness Lessons & Activities

 Recent updates

 According to one estimate, about 3.6 percent of the U.S. population, or 11 million people, are deaf or have serious difficulty hearing.
-National Deaf History Month is a great time to teach all students more about inclusion and the accomplishments of deaf people in the arts, education, sports, law, science, and music.
+National Deaf History Month is an ideal time to teach all students more about inclusion and the accomplishments of deaf people in the arts, education, sports, law, science, and music.

+Best Deaf Awareness Lessons & Activities